echoedinvoker/python/day21/195-slice/memo.md

 ![Alt practice in codes (list)](pic/02.jpg)

 - The [::-1] (reverse) part is a bit odd, in theory it should feel like [0] [-1] [-2] ...
 So the first value should still be "a", but it starts with "g" in [-1].
+  - But reverse is also a frequently used function, so try to memorise its results directly.

 ### _tuple_